DPS Rankings / Tier List for Phase 5 of TBC Classic

 While Beast Mastery Hunters will do more damage, every raid will always want a single Survival Hunter for their debuff, Expose Weakness.
 This debuff is extremely valuable for all Physical DPS in your group, and only gets better as you get more Agility.
 However, even setting aside this one debuff, Survival Hunters are still excellent damage dealers in their own right.
 While not quite pumping out the same numbers as Beast Mastery, they still are top-tier ranged DPS and would be highly sought after if Hunters did not have the option to go Beast Mastery instead.

-While Fire Mages will eventually scale up to become powerhouses of DPS, they lack the gear or stats required in the first tier of the expansion.
-The notable buff here comes from Improved Scorch for more Fire damage to the target, but other than that they do not bring anything that Arcane Mages do not bring.
-Fire is decent on its own, but really needs a tier or two of scaling before it really pops off.
+While Fire Mages have finally scaled up enough to become powerhouses of DPS, now that gear or stats of Phase 5 are available.
+However, although their notable buff comes from Improved Scorch for more Fire damage to the target, other than that they do not bring anything that Arcane Mages do not bring.

 B-Tier Classes and Specializations